VividVisions/node-turbo/docs/API.md

 Adds a Turbo Stream Element with a custom action, targeting multiple DOM elements.
 > - flush()
 Renders this Turbo Stream message and clears the buffer.
+> - refresh(requestIdOrAttributes)
+Adds a Turbo Stream Element with the action 'refresh' to the message.
 > - renderElements()
 If there are buffered elements, renders them and returns an array with the HTML fragments.
 > - updateConfig(config)
 Extends/Overwrites the configuration.

+***

 ## node-turbo/errors